This is how the Jewish Legion soldiers of the British army set up a Seder in Benghazi, Libya in 1943.

 We take a small comfort in these dark days at the sight of the rescued Jews of Libya.
-We hope that we will soon be among the rescuers of Europe’s opressed Jews.
+We hope that we will soon be among the rescuers of Europe’s oppressed Jews.

 Another unique aspect of the Haggadah, in addition to the forward written by the Jewish soldiers, were the illustrations they added to it.
-Under the well-known line, “Pour out Your wrath on the nations that do not know You,” the soldiers added an illustration of a fighter plane dropping bombs on unknown target.
-No doubt this was symbolic of the future defeat of Nazi Germany and Fascist Italy.
+Under the well-known line, “Pour out Your wrath on the nations that do not know You”, the soldiers added an illustration of a fighter plane dropping bombs on an unknown target.
+No doubt this was symbolic of the future defeat of Nazi Germany and fascist Italy.